hashkat/hashkat/docs/tutorial04.md

 * use_barabasi: false
 * change 'Standard' agent_type follow_rate to 0.01

 #### Running and Visualizing The Network

-Running **#k@**, we produced the following visualization of this simulation:
+After running **#k@**, we produced the following visualization:

 <center>
 <img src='../img/tutorial04_other/visualization.png'>
 </center>

 As we can see, we again have some highly connected agents in the centre of the visualization and less connected agents on the sides.
-However, as opposed to the Barabasi configurations, there is no set number of connections that every new agent will make, which explains the presence of agents with 0 connections.
+However, unlike a Barabasi configuration, there is no set number of connections that every new agent must make, which explains the presence of agents with 0 connections at the outside of the circle (surface of the sphere).

-To learn more about this network we look into the **Categories_Distro.dat** file.
+The output from this simulation is stored in the **/hashkat/output?**.
+Inside the **Categories_Distro.dat** file.

 <center>
 <img src='../img/tutorial04_other/categories_distro.png'>